 Dappled Willow is a small, cold hardy shrub with unusual beauty.
 Its leaves are pink in spring, maturing into variegated shades of pink, white and green.
 After losing their leaves in autumn, the stems maintain a rich red color throughout the winter.
 For a splash of color, try Dappled Willow on its own or as a hedge.

-HORSE CHESTNUT QUICK FACTS
+WASHINGTON HAWTHORN QUICK FACTS